Household Support Fund

 Support for those most in need

-So what help is available through the Household Support Fund?
+I want to know what help is available through the Household Support Fund

 - financial support toward current energy and water costs

 - financial support toward energy and water debts only

 - help to repair, service and replace broken boilers and heating systems

 - support with food costs or direct provision of food